NICMx/FORT-validator/docs/incidence.md

 ## Incidence types

-Presently, there is only a pair of incidence types defined.
+Presently, there are a few incidences defined.
 This list might evolve further over time, depending on the state of the global RPKI and user demand.

 ### Signed Object's hash algorithm has NULL object as parameters